allen-joey/packer-ami-ubuntu/README.md

 This will provision the AMI in you AWS account.

-Now, you can use the AMI to launch an EC2 instance which will have the web application pre configured and ready to use.
+Now, you can use the AMI to launch an EC2 instance pre configured and ready to use.

 ## Configuration